3018

 Published Dec 18, 2024 11:48 PM by The Maritime Executive

 The UK Government’s chief negotiator, Jonathan Powell, made an emergency trip to Mauritius last week in an attempt to salvage the draft deal to surrender sovereignty of the Chagos Islands to Mauritius.
-The incoming and newly-elected government of Mauritius had rejected the draft agreement, which it inherited from the previous government of Pravind Jugnauth.
-Incoming Mauritian Prime Minister Navinchandra Ramgoolamed described the draft deal as having failed to deliver ‘the benefits that the nation could expect from such an agreement’.
-On his visit, Jonathan Powell submitted an updated proposal, which the Mauritian government is now considering, and which potentially could increase the amount of money offered to Mauritius.
-Press speculation in the United Kingdom is that the deal may now be dead.
+The incoming and newly-elected government of Mauritius had rejected the draft agreement which it inherited from the government of Pravind Jugnauth which lost the last election.
+Mauritian Prime Minister Navinchandra Ramgoolamed described the draft deal as having failed to deliver ‘the benefits that the nation could expect from such an agreement’.
+On his rescue mission last week, Jonathan Powell submitted an updated proposal, which the Mauritian government is now considering.
+But British officials have said no additional money has been offered to Mauritius and informed press speculation in the United Kingdom is that the deal may now be dead.

 Since the surprise revelation in September that negotiations for a deal had been re-opened and a draft agreement reached, opposition to the deal in the United Kingdom has hardened.
-Critics of the deal suggest that it will provide a back door to Chinese interference with the U.S. naval base at Diego Garcia, and have claimed that opposition to continued British sovereignty in the United Nations General Assembly had been orchestrated by the Russians and Chinese to suit their interests.
+Critics of the deal suggest that it will provide a back door to Chinese interference with the Diego Garcia base, and have claimed that opposition to continued British sovereignty in the United Nations General Assembly had been orchestrated by the Russians and Chinese to serve their interests.

-There were also concerns that the Chagos Islanders were losing their British citizenship and being transferred to Mauritius without having been consulted, leading for calls amongst Chagos Islanders for a referendum on the matter - similar to those that have taken place amongst Falkland Islanders and Gibraltarians.
-Islanders are also pressing to be allowed to reoccupy one of the outer islands in the Chagos Archipelago, and have sought to remain British citizens, fearing discriminatory treatment by the Mauritian authorities.
+There were also concerns that the Chagos Islanders were losing their British citizenship and being transferred to Mauritius without having been consulted, leading for calls amongst Chagos Islanders for a referendum on the matter like those that have taken place amongst Falkland Islanders and Gibraltarians.
+Islanders are also pressing to be allowed to reoccupy Peros Banhos, one of the outer islands in the Chagos Archipelago.
+They have also sought to remain British citizens, fearing discriminatory treatment by the Mauritian authorities.

-Press reports suggest that the incoming Trump administration is opposed to the draft deal, and there is speculation that the British government will attempt to force an agreement through on revised terms before the presidential inauguration on January 20.
+Press reports suggest that some Trump administration appointees are opposed to the draft deal, and the British government may yet still attempt to force an agreement through on revised terms before the Presidential Inauguration.